This page explains how to perform a credential rotation in Google Kubernetes Engine (GKE).

 (such as development machines using the

-kubectlcommand-line interface) to begin communicating with the master over the new IP address.
+kubectlcommand-line interface) to begin communicating with the control plane over the new IP address.

-- When you complete the rotation, the master ceases serving traffic over the previous IP address, and old credentials are revoked.
+- When you complete the rotation, the control plane ceases serving traffic over the previous IP address, and old credentials are revoked.

 Performing a credential rotation